shiguredo/shiguredo-webrtc-ios/README.md

 ## "Development" version (iOS)

-Some releases are always comes with its "development" variants, for example `76.3.0` and `76.3.0-dev`.
+Some releases are always comes with its "development" variants, for example `76.3.1` and `76.3.1-dev`.
 Development variants are smaller binaries, which:

 - bitcode is stripped off and not available
-- support arm64 only (no armv7)